emagwebsolutions/emagwebsolutions/README.md

 <p dir="auto">
 Hey there 👋

-I’m Emmanuel, a web developer, specializes in frontand backend development.
-I am commited to quality and excellence my passion is to build web applications that serves intended purpose
+I’m Emmanuel, a web developer, specializes in front and backend development.
+I am commited to quality and excellence.
+My passion is to build web applications which serves a purpose
   </p>